mvuksano/yapt/README.md

 Includes support for unit testing via GoogleTest library as well as boost library to get you up and running quickly.

+Focus on:

+1. Easy to understand
+1. Debuggability
+1. Optimizable
+1. Extensible

 # Building